Introduction

 Optimal features include:

 - Offline experience is provided.
-Where internet connection isn’t necessary, your programme will function the same offline as it does online.
+Where internet connection isn’t necessary, your program will function the same offline as it does online.

 - Is completely accessible.
 All user interactions meet WCAG 2.0 accessibility standards.